Medical device registration in Vietnam

 A fee is payable for each submission for medical device registrations and import licenses.
 These are non-tax fees.
 The fee regulated in Circular 278/2016/TT-BTC.

-The registration application for class A devices will be approved and signed by the Department of Health where the registrant is located and normally takes about 7-10 days for approval.
+The registration application for class A and B devices will be approved and signed by the Department of Health where the registrant is located and normally takes about 7-10 working days for approval.

-Whereas the registration application for classes B, C and D products are approved and issued by the Department of Medical Equipment and Construction and is estimated about 6 (six) to 12 (twelve) months once the DMEC commences evaluations (see above point in the registration process).
+Whereas the registration application for class C and D products are approved and issued by the Department of Medical Equipment and Construction and is estimated about 6 (six) to 12 (twelve) months once the DMEC commences evaluations (see above point in the registration process).

 For medical device and IVD new registrations and import licenses: